 I believe a lot of games take this approach in giving gameplay instructions.
 That’s how it was with many of the games I played as a teen.
 My kids have shown me games with on-screen text and captions.
 With audio playing a greater role in apps, you just don’t know what to expect especially in VR.

-It’d be helpful if app developers could indicate whether the app gives instructions using audio, on-screen text, or both.
+App developers need to indicate whether the app gives instructions using audio, on-screen text, or both.
 The advent of dictation and voice assistants tells me there will be apps driven by voice commands.
 This, too, needs an alternative way to give commands as not everyone is verbal or has an accent the apps understand.
 It turns out the Oculus has a Voice Command feature.
 More on that shortly.

 Diving into Virtual Reality Networking Platforms